ShadowLugia650/olop/README.md

 ## One-Line python (olp)
 These are located within ./olp

-olp.py: primitives within olp to be imported
+### olp.py: primitives within olp to be imported for olp scripts
  * `__import__("olp").primitives`
  * includes: one-line while loop, one-line do while loop,

-oldec.py: a one-line python decoder file which can be called from a python script.
+### oldec.py: a one-line python decoder file which can be called from a python script.
 Common Usage:
 ```
 globals().update(oldec = __import__("oldec")) or oldec.beautify(oldec.parse_recursive("SOME_OLP_STRING"))
 ```